DODAS-TS/dodas-apps/README.md

 and put your Indigo IAM credentials in order to get your token which will be automatically put inside your newly created .dodas.yaml file.

-In order to deploy your application:
+Now you are ready to deploy your application, running:

 ````
 dodas create template.yaml
 ````

+where template.yaml is a TOSCA template.

 To check the status of the deployment
 ````